h-thurow/TomcatJNDI/README.md

 All these methods are well documented on the class.

-You don't have to call all these methods, just that one, appropriate for the type of file containing your configuration.
-The different web.xml files are only required to be loaded when you have declared a <env-entry> element in one of them.
+You don't have to call all of these methods, just that one, appropriate for the type of file containing your configuration.
+From the different web.xml files only those files are required to be loaded wherein you have declared a <env-entry> element.

 There is one really important thing: When loading more than one configuration file comply with Tomcat's load sequence: